Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 Take mobile payments spending: China outstrips the U.S. by a ratio of 50 to 1.

 Chinese e-commerce purchases are almost double U.S. totals.

 In 2017 alone, China’s ride-hailing company Didi Chuxing completed 7.43 billion rides.
 Uber and Lyft rides combined?
 Under 4.4 billion that same year.

 And when it comes to bike-sharing rides, Chinese companies are outpacing U.S. competitors at an extraordinary ratio of 300 to 1.

 But China’s data advantage involves more than just quantity.

 As China witnesses an explosion of O2O (online-to-offline) startups, their data is creating a new intelligence layer unparalleled in the West.

-Whereas American users’ payment and transportation data are fragmented across various platforms, Chinese AI giants like Tencent have created unified online ecosystems that concentrate all your data in one place.
+Whereas American users’ payment and transportation data are fragmented across various platforms, Chinese Artificial Intelligence companies like Tencent have created unified online ecosystems that concentrate all your data in one place.